-The only guide you’ll ever need to start a record label.
+The only guide you’ll ever need for how to start a label.

 You’re passionate about music.
 You know what’s good.
 You listen to tons of new stuff everyday.
 It’s time to start a record label.

 But you might be asking “where do I start?”